 If The Plan considers, relies on or generates new or additional evidence in connection with its review of the Member's claim, The Plan will provide the Member with the new or additional evidence free of charge as soon as possible and with sufficient time to respond before a final determination is required to be provided by The Plan.
-If The Plan relies on a new or additional rationale in denying the Member's claim on review, The Plan will provide the Member with the new or as possible and with sufficient time to respond before a final determination is required to be provided by The Plan.
-If The Plan relies on a new or additional rationale as soon as possible and with sufficient time to respond before a final determination is required to be provided by The Plan.
+If The Plan relies on a new or additional rationale in denying the Member's claim on review, The Plan will provide the Member with the new or additional rationale as soon as possible and with sufficient time to respond before a final determination is required to be provided by The Plan.
+If The Member with the new or additional rationale as soon as possible and with sufficient time to respond before a final determination is required to be provided by The Plan.